 Joint Providership Accreditation Statement:

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Academy for Continued Healthcare Learning (ACHL) and the Sentinel Node Oncology Foundation (SNOF).
-ACHL is accredited by the ACCME to provide continuing medical education for physicians
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the USF Health Office of Continuing Professional Development and the Sentinel Node Oncology Foundation (SNOF).
+USF Health Office of Continuing Professional Development is accredited by the ACCME to provide continuing medical education for physicians.

-The Academy for Continued Healthcare Learning designates this live activity for a maximum of 16 AMA PRA Category 1 Credits™.
+The USF Health Office of Continuing Professional Development designates this live activity for a maximum of 1 AMA PRA Category 1 Credits™ on a one-hour credit for one hour of attendance basis to participating physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This activity is intended for physicians specializing in surgery, oncology, molecular imaging, plastic surgery, radiation oncology, hematology, thoracic medicine with the remainder a mixture of predominately PhD/scientists from both academia and biotechnology as well as a smaller groups of attendees who are in training.